-We will not give priority to any children who attend the preschool, Bumblebees, interfere with the pupil's/other pupil's education or jeopardise the right of staff and pupils to a safe and orderly environment.
+that is beyond the normal range that schools can tolerate.
+This behaviour would be expected to significantly interfere with the pupil's/other pupil's education or jeopardise the right of staff and pupils to a safe and orderly environment.
 A child with challenging behaviour may also be disabled as defined in the Equality Act 2010.
 When considering refusing admission on these grounds, the governors will also consider their duties under that Act.
 Admission authorities should also consider the effect of the decision of the Upper Tribunal in C & C v The Governing Body of a School, The Secretary of State for Education (first Interested Party) and The National Autistic Society (Second Interested Party) (SEN) [2018] UKUT 269 (AAC) about the implications of the Equality Act 2010 when a pupil exhibits a tendency to physical abuse of other persons as a consequence of a disability.